msd/sha2/README.md

 # SHA-256 implementation

-This is an implementation of the hashing algorithm SHA-256.
+This is my implementation of the hashing algorithm SHA-256.
 Written in C++ and using C++23 features.
 This is a learning exercise and has helped me better understard C++ templates as well as learning new features in C++.
 This program is not intended for any serious use nor does it have security in mind.